The Ultimate Athens Neighborhoods Guide

 EXARCHIA: IS IT REALLY DANGEROUS?

 Exarchia, the infamous Exarchia.
 Before coming to Athens, we heard a lot about this area and once we arrived in town, pushed by the curiosity, we had a walk in it.
 If you want to know our first impressions about Exarchia and how went our visit there, take a look at our article.
+We can also recommend you this cultural guide of Athens, which explains very well why the city is like this today.

 THE NEIGHBORHOODS WE LOVED: PSIRRI, KOLONAKI AND PLAKA